Here are 5 actions you can take today to get your business growing

 1. Define your target personas

-One of the first things to do to get your business growing is to Figure out what your ideal customer is.
+One of the first things to do to get your business growing is to figure out what your ideal customer is.
 Have a think about your best current customers, they may not be the biggest names but they pay on time and are profitable.
-What characteristics do they have that neatly fits your business.
-What characteristics make some customers a ‘bad fit’ ie they’re never satisfied, too big or too small or just plain hard work.
+What characteristics do they have that neatly fit your business.
+What characteristics make some customers a ‘bad fit’ ie they’re never satisfied, too big or too small or just plain hard work?
 Narrow your target markets down to tightly defined customer segments.
 Identify common characteristics and reasons to purchase.
 Build personas of your ideal customers.
-Personas should include individual’s profile (age, background, educational, role), business as well as personal motivations, any specific challenges, how and where do they consume information and what the desired outcome will mean for them as well as their business.
-Define Your Target Personas and share with your team.
+Personas should include the individual’s profile (age, background, educational, role), business as well as personal motivations, any specific challenges, how and where they consume information and what the desired outcome will mean for them as well as their business.
+Define Your Target persona and share them with your team.